ororoni/ororoni/README.md

 [rentry links ,, tradeable..](https://rentry.co/wize)

-more links in the future... 🤔 ( partney on discord!!)
+more links in the future... 🤔 ( dayyearn on discord!!)